ameena5432/Project_Zen_Mom/README.md

 Python 3 (install python3 and up on your machine)

-Pandas   (If you do not have pandas then run command : pip3 install pandas in your command prompt)
+Pandas   (If you do not have pandas then run command : pip3 install pandas )

 #### Instructions to run the project